oppia/oppia-web-developer-docs/Acceptance-Tests.md

 **Note: Typically, these tests take anywhere between 2 to 5-6 minutes (excluding the time taken for setting up the server) for any suite to run, both in headless and non-headless modes, assuming the machine has sufficient resources.
 The duration depends on the tests, and some tests can run longer due to a more extensive setup (if there is a longer setup, it would be mentioned in the timeout in the test block).
 However, tests with longer setups can go up to 8-10 minutes (currently, we have some such tests).
 Usually, the total runtime of tests would be around 3-4 minutes in most cases.
 In any case, if the run-time appears unreasonably long to you on you machine, feel free to raise an issue on our [issue tracker](https://github.com/oppia/oppia/issues).**

+## Sequential Acceptance Tests and Debugging

+Some acceptance test files are intentionally written to share state across multiple `it()` blocks in order to reduce the cost of expensive setup steps such as creating explorations, users, or navigating through multiple UI pages.

+In such test files:

+- The first `it()` block usually performs the initial setup and navigation.
+- Subsequent `it()` blocks assume that the application is already in the correct state.
+- These tests are sequential and are not designed to be run independently.

+As a result, later tests may start directly with actions such as uploading a file or clicking a button, without repeating navigation or setup steps.

+For example, in `create-delete-and-update-status-of-voiceovers-of-the-explorations.spec.ts`, the initial tests handle exploration setup and navigation.
+Later tests directly upload voiceover files or validate error messages, relying on the state established by earlier tests.

+### How to Debug Failures in Sequential Acceptance Tests

+When debugging failures in sequential acceptance tests:

+1. Fix any diff-snapshot failures first, if present.
+2. Address failing tests in the exact order they appear in the file.
+3. Do not attempt to debug or run later `it()` blocks in isolation, as they depend on state created by earlier tests.

+Skipping earlier failures may lead to misleading errors, since later tests assume that previous steps have already completed successfully.

 ## How to write new tests for a specific user

 1) Create a new directory for the specific user if it doesn't already exist inside the `specs` directory.
 For example, the `Topic Manager` user can have a directory named `topic-manager`, and within the user directory, each test file is named as `*.spec.ts`.